01 of 10

 09 of 10

-Luxury vinyl flooring has two attributes that skyrocket it past the old, dreary vinyl flooring of yore:
+Luxury vinyl flooring has three attributes that skyrocket it past the old, dreary vinyl flooring of yore:

 Continue to 10 of 10 below.